 - Payment Form

 The student’s official transcript is prepared by Tusculum.
 The transcript lists the courses, grades, credits and dates of instruction for each course.
 Requests for transcripts of coursework at Tusculum must conform to the Family Rights and Privacy Act of 1974, which states that all transcript requests must be submitted in writing and be signed by the student.

 You may request a copy of your Tusculum transcript by mailing or faxing the form below.

 Again, a written signature is required to mail your transcripts.

 - Transcript Request Form (.pdf)

-TUSCULUM COLLEGE GPS RESEARCH HANDBOOK
+TUSCULUM GPS RESEARCH HANDBOOK

 - Graduate and Professional Studies Research Handbook (with APA 6th ed. hints)